 We have entered into certain key contracts with large independent physician associations, hospitals and other provider networks to serve our membership base.
-The loss or renegotiation of any of these contracts could negatively impact our results
+The loss or renegotiation of any of these contracts could negatively impact our results.

 Our provider network includes key contracts with certain large independent physician associations ("IPAs"), hospitals and other provider networks, which are critical to serving our membership base.
 Although we typically seek to enter into contracts spanning three or more years, after a specified period, certain of these contracts, including existing contracts with some of our largest IPA partners, hospitals or other providers, may terminate by their own terms or through notice of non-renewal.
 In the ordinary course of business, including in connection with renewals or extensions of these agreements, we engage in active discussions and renegotiations with these counterparties in respect of the solutions we provide and the terms of our agreements.
-The loss of any of our largest IPA partnerships, hospitals or other provider networks or the renegotiation of any of these contracts could adversely affect our results of operations, as this may alter the attractiveness of our provider network, result in more out-of-network claims costs and/or increase the payments we make to these counterparties.
+The loss of any of our largest IPA partnerships, hospitals or other provider networks, result in more out-of-network claims costs and/or increase the payments we make to these counterparties.